hres/346/fcdr-rest-service/README.md

 ---

-## How to build fcdr-rest-service-0.0.1-SNAPSHOT.war
+## How to build fcdr-rest-service-0.0.1-SNAPSHOT.war file

 To deploy the war file, do the following: